jcaillon/valet/extras/valet-commands.md

   Defaults to the valet extensions directory.
   This option can be set by exporting the variable VALET_EXTENSIONS_DIRECTORY='<path>'.

-- `-C, --core-only`

-  Build only the core commands (under commands.d).
-  This option can be set by exporting the variable VALET_CORE_ONLY='true'.

-- `--include-showcase`
+- `--extra-extension-directories <path>`

-  Build the showcase extension if it exists in the valet installation directory.
+  Comma separated list of additional valet extension directories, in which to look for commands and libraries.
-  This option can be set by exporting the variable VALET_INCLUDE_SHOWCASE='true'.
+  This option can be set by exporting the variable VALET_EXTRA_EXTENSION_DIRECTORIES='<path>'.

 - `-o, --output <path>`